-That makes it feel more like a complete concept than a standard cafe.
-The coffee side is still the spine of the place, but it shares the floor with Niteglow, the beer-and-cocktail counterpart that keeps the room useful long after most coffee bars have shut.
-The result is a Bushwick stop with genuine late-hours usefulness and a point of view strong enough to keep it from feeling like a novelty hybrid.
+That makes the Bushwick branch feel like a complete concept rather than a gimmick.
+Coffee is still the spine of the place, but Niteglow, the beer-and-cocktail counterpart, keeps the room useful well past the hours when most coffee bars shut.
+The result is a stop with genuine late-day utility and a point of view strong enough to hold the whole thing together.

 Coffee style

 Dayglow's coffee identity is abundance rather than austerity.
-Eater notes that the shop carries coffee from 10 to 20 different roasters at a time, while Sprudge describes a hand-brew list with around ten options plus multiple espresso directions.
-That gives the bar a noticeably broader range than the average New York cafe.
+The Bushwick bar is known for carrying a deep spread of domestic and international roasters at once, alongside Dayglow's own beans, which gives the menu a noticeably broader range than the average New York cafe.
 You come here less for one canonical house taste and more for the chance to browse across styles, roasters, and processing ideas without leaving one counter.
-Dayglow's own beans are part of the mix, but the wider multi-roaster curation is what really defines the stop.

 What people go for

 The bean wall is a real part of the appeal.
-Repeated local comments keep coming back to how hard it is to find some of these roasters anywhere else in the city, and the current Bushwick writeups make the same point with more polish.
 If you like wandering into a shop and discovering something from Coffee Collective, Fritz, Kawa, or another roaster you were not expecting to see in Brooklyn, Dayglow earns the detour.
 Signature drinks, pastries, and the Niteglow crossover mean it also works for people who want something looser and more playful than a pure tasting-room stop.

 The feel

-The room sounds glossy, bright, and a little sci-fi rather than cozy.
-Sprudge calls it ultramodern, with Tone brewers, a ModBar setup, and a layout that leans into the theatrical side of specialty coffee.
-There are tables, outdoor seating, and enough all-day energy that working for a while feels normal, but the official FAQ also says laptops are best kept to non-peak hours and there are no outlets, so it is not a classic all-afternoon coffice.
-The late closing time helps, though.
+The room reads glossy, bright, and a little sci-fi rather than cozy.
+There are tables, outdoor seats, and enough all-day energy that working for a while feels normal, but the setup is not really built for a classic all-afternoon coffice, especially with no outlets and the late-day shift toward drinks.
 In Bushwick, that mix of serious coffee, real seating, and coffee-bar-to-evening-bar continuity is unusually practical.

 Why Dayglow is shortlisted by Filter Notes

-Dayglow makes the shortlist because it gives New York something the city does not have much of: a genuinely broad, coffee-first multi-roaster stop that still feels designed, current, and useful after dark.
-The best reason to keep it on the list is not that it does everything.
-It is that the different parts actually connect.
-The import-heavy bean shelf, the house roasting, the drinks that run from morning coffee into evening pours, and the late hours all point in the same direction.
-If you want a Bushwick cafe where browsing is part of the visit and one drink can easily turn into two, Dayglow is worth knowing.
+Dayglow is shortlisted because it gives New York something the city does not have much of: a genuinely broad, coffee-first multi-roaster stop that still feels designed, current, and useful after dark.
+If you want a Bushwick cafe where browsing is part of the visit and one drink can easily turn into two, this is the one to know.